Aravind-190905/mastering-git/readme.md

-# welcome to git !!
+# heyooo whatchu doingg welcome to git !!
-- i am adding this from 'first branch'
+- i am adding this from 'b2'
+-whatsup !! my friend